Accesibility

 If a request or complaint involving accessible information is denied, or the petitioner disagrees with the decision taken, or if the answer does not satisfy the requirements set out in Article 12.5, the petitioner may initiate a claim.
 A claim may also be initiated if a reply is not received within twenty days.

-The claim can be submitted at the ENAIRE headquarters using the relevant procedure, or at the Ministry headquarters (if ENAIRE offers its procedures through Ministry), or using any of the other options provided for in Act 39/2015 of 1 October, on the Common Administrative Procedure of Public Administrations.
+The claim can be submitted at the ENAIRE headquarters using the relevant procedure, or at the Ministry's headquarters (if ENAIRE offers its procedures through the Ministry), or using any of the other options provided for in Act 39/2015 of 1 October, on the Common Administrative Procedure of Public Entities.

 Claims will be received and processed by ENAIRE.